prakharbuilds/SentinelAI/Privacy-Policy.md

-# Privacy Policy — SentinelAI
+# Privacy Policy — SentinelAI Bot

 *Last Updated: April 2026*

-This Privacy Policy explains how SentinelAI ("the Bot") collects, uses, and handles data.
+This Privacy Policy describes how SentinelAI Bot ("SentinelAI", "the Bot", "we", "our") collects, stores, and uses data during its operation within Discord servers.

-By using the Bot, you agree to this policy.
+By using SentinelAI, you consent to the practices outlined below.

 ---

-## 1. Compliance with Discord Policies
+## 1. Compliance with Discord Policy

-SentinelAI follows:

-* Discord Developer Terms
-* Discord Developer Policy

-Data collection is limited strictly to what is required for functionality.
+SentinelAI complies with [Discord’s Developer Terms of Service](https://discord.com/developers/docs/policies-and-agreements/terms-of-service) and [Discord’s Developer Policy](https://discord.com/developers/docs/policies-and-agreements/developer-policy).
+Any data collected is limited to what is required for bot functionality and moderation purposes.

 ---

-## 2. Data We Process
+## 2. Data We Collect

-SentinelAI processes the following data:

-### Message Content

-* Messages sent in servers where the Bot is present
-* Used temporarily for emotion analysis

-### Metadata
+SentinelAI collects only the minimum necessary data to provide its features.
+This may include:

-* User IDs
+* Discord User IDs
-* Server IDs
-* Channel IDs
+* Server and Channel IDs
-* Timestamps

-### Derived Data
+* Message content (processed for emotion analysis)

-* Emotion classification results (e.g., anger, sadness)
+* Emotion classification results (e.g., anger, sadness, etc.)
-* Confidence scores
-* Temporary emotion history (for moderation logic)

----

-## 3. What We Do NOT Collect

-We do NOT collect:
+* Timestamps related to message events

+We **do not collect**:

 * Direct Messages (DMs)
 * Email addresses
-* Passwords
 * IP addresses
-* Personal identity beyond Discord-provided IDs
+* Personal identifiers beyond those provided by Discord

 ---

-## 4. How Data is Used
+## 3. How Data is Used

-Data is used only for:
+Collected data is used solely for:

 * Real-time emotion detection
-* Moderation actions (warnings, support messages)
+* Triggering moderation or supportive responses
-* Logging moderation events
+* Logging moderation-related events
-* Improving system behavior (locally, not sold/shared)

-We do NOT:

-* Sell data
-* Use data for advertising
-* Profile users outside Discord
+* Maintaining short-term context (e.g., repeated emotion detection)

+We do **not** use data for advertising, analytics, or third-party profiling.

 ---

-## 5. Data Storage
+## 4. Data Retention

-* Most data is processed **in real-time and not permanently stored**
+* Most message data is processed in real-time and not permanently stored.
-* Temporary in-memory storage may be used for:
+* Temporary data (such as recent emotion events) may be stored in memory for moderation logic.

-  * Rate limiting
-  * Emotion history tracking

-If persistent storage is added in future:

-* It will be minimal and clearly disclosed
+* No data is retained longer than necessary for the Bot’s operation.
+* Upon removal of the Bot from a server, all associated processing stops and stored data becomes inaccessible.

 ---

-## 6. Data Sharing
+## 5. Data Sharing

-We do NOT share user data with third parties.

-Data is only accessible to:

-* Bot owner(s)
-* Developers (for maintenance/debugging only)
+We **do not** share or sell data to any third parties.
+Only the bot owner(s) and trusted developers have access to logs or temporary storage for maintenance and improvement purposes.

 ---

-## 7. User & Server Rights
+## 6. Your Rights

-### Server Owners

-* Can remove the Bot at any time
+If you're a server administrator:

-* This stops all data processing immediately
+* You may stop all data processing at any time by removing the Bot from your server.

-### Users

-* Can request data deletion (if stored in future versions)
+If you're a user:

+* You may request clarification about how your data is processed via the support channels.

 ---

-## 8. Security
+## 7. Security

-We use reasonable safeguards to protect data.

-However:

-* No system is completely secure
-* Use of the Bot is at your own risk
+SentinelAI uses standard hosting environments and reasonable measures to protect data from unauthorized access.
+However, no system is completely secure.
+Use of the Bot is at your own risk.

 ---

-## 9. Changes to this Policy
+## 8. Changes to This Policy

-We may update this Privacy Policy.

-Continued use of the Bot after updates implies acceptance.
+We may update this Privacy Policy at any time.
+Significant changes will be communicated via the repository or support server.
+Continued use of SentinelAI after updates implies acceptance.

 ---

-## 10. Contact
+## 9. Contact

-For privacy-related requests:

-* Use GitHub Issues
-* Or your support server (add later)
+If you have questions about this policy or would like to request data-related information, please contact us via the GitHub repository or support server (link to be provided).